neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_6_Foundry_Agents/README.md

-# Lab 7 - GraphRAG Agents
+# Lab 6 - Foundry Agents

-In this lab, you'll learn how to build intelligent agents that use your Neo4j knowledge graph as a tool.
+In this lab, you'll learn how to build intelligent agents using Microsoft Foundry that use your Neo4j knowledge graph as a tool.
 You'll start with a simple agent that can explore the graph schema, then progressively add more sophisticated tools including vector search with graph traversal and natural language to Cypher query generation.

 ## Prerequisites